 4. The ideology of the Delta quadra is optimal in medium-sized corporate-type groups, where the overall result is equally dependent on the success of each of its participants (orientation to the past).

 Socionics.
-Fourth Quadra (Delta) - types, values of the Delta Quadra, mission of the Fourth Quadra.
+First Quadra (Alpha) — types, values of the Alpha Quadra, mission of the First Quadra.
 Humanitarian socionics